-Inspectors are required to sample each reel of pre-stressing strand that arrives on the project site.
+Inspectors are required to sample each reel of prestressing strand that arrives on the project site.
 Steel bars, wires, and couplers should be sampled at the rate shown in the Standard Specifications.
-Steel plates should be sampled at the rate shown in the Standard Specifications of the sampling Guide.
+Steel plates should be sampled at the rate shown in the Sampling Guide.
 Testing is usually performed by the Structural Material Testing Section of ADOT's Material Group.

-Certificates of Compliance must accompany all pre-stressing materials.
+Certificates of Compliance must accompany all prestressing materials.
 All materials are required to have a lot number assigned by the manufacturer that must be referred to on the Certificate of Compliance.
-The inspector should document where these materials are placed in the structure and should not allow any materials to be used that are not properly tagged and certified.
+The Inspector should document where these materials are placed in the structure and should not allow any materials to be used that are not properly tagged and certified.